PluraGate/SyriaHub/README.md

 ## Troubleshooting

-### Middleware Deprecation Warning
+### Middleware/Proxy Deprecation Warning

+**Note:** As of Next.js 15+, `middleware.ts` has been renamed to `proxy.ts`.
+This project uses the new `proxy.ts` convention.

-If you see a warning about middleware during setup or development:
+If you see a warning about middleware:

 ```
-⚠ The 'middleware' file convention is deprecated
+⚠ The 'middleware' file convention is deprecated.
+Please use 'proxy' instead.
 ```

-This is a known Next.js 15+ message that can be safely ignored.
-The middleware configuration follows the current official Next.js pattern.
-See `MIDDLEWARE_UPDATE.md` for detailed information.

-**Quick Fix:**
+This means the migration is complete.
+Clear the cache to remove the warning:
 1. Clear Next.js cache: `Remove-Item -Recurse -Force .next` (Windows) or `rm -rf .next` (macOS/Linux)
 2. Restart dev server: `npm run dev`